AndrewHulme/CV/README.md

 ## <a name="about_me">About Me</a>

-A junior full-stack developer, recently trained at Makers Academy, specialising in JavaScript and React.
+A full-stack developer, recently trained at Makers Academy, specialising in JavaScript and React.

 Previously graduated with a Master's in Mechanical Engineering from the University of Bristol, and worked in engineering consultancies, including Ramboll, for over 3 years.